 Nearby to the well is the Ellen Strange Memorial and Cairn.
-This will be the subject of a blog post in the very near future, and we’ll place a link here.
 Below we give a route up to see the well and cairn, and an indication of where you could park.

 Henry Taylor: The Ancient Crosses and Holy Wells of Lancashire, Revised Version, Volume III Blackburn Hundred, Volume Editor A.J.Noble (2004) North West Catholic History Society, Wigan